SchrodingersGat/KiBoM/README.md

 * If a suffix is not specified, CSV output format will be used
 * HTML output can be specified within KiCad as: "%O.html" or "%O_BOM.html" (etc)
 * XML output can be specified within KiCad as: "%O.xml" (etc)
+* XSLX output can be specified within KiCad as: "%O.xlsx" (etc)

 **-n --number** Specify number of boards for calculating part quantities